rohitsagar363/talkdesk-async-etl/README.md

     2. Load configs for the configured `ENV` (`prod` by default).
     3. Determine date range via `get_dates()`.
     4. Create `run_id` and call `log_job_start`.
-    5. Create a single `ClientSession` and reuse the Talkdesk token across all reports.
+    5. Create a single `ClientSession` and instantiate a `TokenManager` that obtains and refreshes short‑lived OAuth2 access tokens as needed.
-    6. Spawn tasks for each enabled report; gather results.
+    6. Spawn tasks for each enabled report; each task calls `token_manager.get_token()` just‑in‑time before making Talkdesk API calls.
     7. Derive job `status` = `SUCCESS` / `FAILED` / `PARTIAL_SUCCESS`.
     8. Call `log_job_end` and log S/F counts.
     9. Any uncaught exception is caught at the top level and logged; job is marked `FAILED` with an error message.